 Many sources including the New York Times and the FBI place Robert Durst’s net worth at an estimated $100 million.
 The real estate scion amassed the majority of his wealth from his family’s real estate business.
 He was born Robert Alan Durst on 12th April 1943 into the wealthy family of NYC real estate magnate, Seymour Durst and his spouse, Bernice Herstein.

 Robert is the first of his parents’ four children comprising two brothers (Douglas and Thomas) and a sister (Wendy).
 He grew up alongside his siblings in Scarsdale, New York where he attended the Scarsdale High School.
 Durst subsequently attended Lehigh University, graduating in 1965 with a B.Sc. in Economics.
 Meanwhile, as the first son of the family, Robert is automatically the heir of the Durst empire.

-Robert Durst Family Real Estate Empire Fortune
+Breaking Down Robert Durst’s Family Real Estate Empire Fortune

 Robert Durst’s paternal grandfather, Joseph Durst was a Jewish tailor and migrant who moved from Austria-Hungary in 1902 and settled in New York where he eventually landed huge success in the real estate business.
 He consequently set up the Durst Organisation in 1915.
 Upon his death in 1974, his son Seymour (Robert’s father), took over the family business.
 While Joseph Durst started the real estate business with acquiring already constructed buildings, Seymour expanded it into fresh estate development and construction.
 He subsequently became one of the major pioneers of landmark buildings and skyscrapers in New York.